romeq/birdnest/README.md

 ### Caveats

-- The website is not the most optimized as it always rerenders all pilots on each update.
+- The website is not the most optimized as it always re-renders all pilots on each view update.